luyadev/luya.io/docs/guide/cms/blocktypes.md

 ![block with placeholders](../img/block-placeholders.png)

 When enabling the cache for layout blocks, the full placeholder content will be cached to.
-So its very common to disable caching for blocks with placeholders.
+So it's very common to disable caching for blocks with placeholders.

 An example of how a view file for this layout block with placeholders could look like: